apify/apify-cli/docs/installation.md

 **`Storages.dataset` field**

 You can define the schema of the items in your dataset under the `storages.dataset` field.
 This can be either an embedded object or a path to a JSON schema file.
-You can read more about the schema of your actor output [here](https://docs.apify.com/actors/development/output-schema#specification-version-1).
+You can read more about the schema of your Actor output [here](https://docs.apify.com/actors/development/output-schema#specification-version-1).

-:::note Migration from deprecated config "apify.json" Note that previously, actor config was stored in the `apify.json` file that has been deprecated.
+:::note Migration from deprecated config "apify.json" Note that previously, Actor config was stored in the `apify.json` file that has been deprecated.
 You can find the (very slight) differences and migration info in [migration guidelines](https://github.com/apify/apify-cli/blob/master/MIGRATIONS.md).
 :::